Kenya's farmers face threat of new locust swarms | DW | 17.02.2021

 Farmers like Karoki usually see the rains as a blessing.

-But as well as being beneficial to crops, the rains also allow locusts reproduce quickly.
+But as well as being beneficial to crops, the rains also allow locusts to reproduce quickly.

 In 2018, an intense cyclone season unleashed rain in the immense sandy desert on the southern Arabian Peninsula.
 The moist sand and sprouting vegetation provided favorable conditions for the locusts to thrive, with massive swarms spreading to Yemen, Saudi Arabia and Iran.